uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/CarltonNeeds.md

 ## Project Goals
 For my project to be successful, it needs to accomplish two simple things:
-1.)
-Each extract should be available in XML format, expressed via CSS and linked together by a main-page (this main-page will contain basic information regarding the exhibition as a whole, and the prerogative behind its XML renderings).
+1. Each extract should be available in XML format, expressed via CSS and linked together by a main-page (this main-page will contain basic information regarding the exhibition as a whole, and the prerogative behind its XML rendering).
-2.)
-All texts should be easily readable by any lay person, and rich enough in mark-up to be useful for interested academics.
+2. All texts should be easily readable by any lay person, and rich enough in mark-up to be useful for interested academics.

 ## Personal Goals
 I plan to accomplish the following two things by end of term:
-1.)
-Having used web technologies in only a limited capacity for DH purposes, I would like to learn more about TEI, schemas, and the overall flexibility of XML, and other related technologies as they apply to the academy.
+1. Having used web technologies in only a limited capacity for DH purposes, I would like to learn more about TEI, schemas, and the overall flexibility of XML, and other related technologies as they apply to the academy.
-2.)
-I hope to become more proficient in design, and want to learn more about fonts and type-faces.
+2. I hope to become more proficient in design, and want to learn more about fonts and type-faces.
 This relates to my passion for books as physical objects, as well as my plan to express my encoded documents using the same type-face as the edition they were taken from, or at least a close approximate.